Skip to content

 2 of 8 sections

 The cornerstone of the EgoVista pipeline is a simple invariant: no frame containing an identifiable third party face ever crosses an external boundary.
-Anonymization runs locally, before the frame reaches any cloud service, any LLM, or any GPU inference endpoint.
+Facial blurring runs locally, before the frame reaches any cloud service, any model, or any GPU inference endpoint.
+This blurring is a pseudonymisation measure — a security and data-minimisation step — not anonymisation: the processed video remains personal data, because identifiers other than the face may persist.

 The technical implementation in plain terms: